prose-im/prose-docs/src/data/guides/operating/deploy/index.md

 TITLE: Deploying a Prose Pod
 INDEX: 1
-UPDATED: 2025-05-31
+UPDATED: 2025-06-14

 ## Context: The architecture of a Prose Pod

 To begin with, let’s introduce you to the architecture of a Prose Pod, which will help you understand how things relate to one another.

-A Prose Pod consists of three parts:
+A Prose Pod consists of four parts:

 1. The [Prose Pod Server], running the [Prosody] XMPP server with additional modules for Prose requirements.
+2. The [Prose Web application], which is a XMPP client accessible using a web browser.
-2. The [Prose Pod API], which allows configuring the Server using a HTTP API.
+3. The [Prose Pod API], which allows configuring the Server using a HTTP API.
-3. The [Prose Pod Dashboard], which exposes a Web UI one can use to configure a Server, invite members, manage authorization, etc.
+4. The [Prose Pod Dashboard], which exposes a Web UI one can use to configure a Server, invite members, manage authorization, etc.

 !
 In expert guides, Server, Pod API and Dashboard –with capital letters– respectively refer to the [Prose Pod Server](https://github.com/prose-im/prose-pod-server "prose-im/prose-pod-server on GitHub") the [Prose Pod API](https://github.com/prose-im/prose-pod-api "prose-im/prose-pod-api on GitHub") and the [Prose Pod Dashboard](https://github.com/prose-im/prose-pod-dashboard "prose-im/prose-pod-dashboard on GitHub").
 While in beginner guides we might use “Prose workspace” or “Prose server” to refer to a Prose Pod for simplification purposes, here we will avoid those generic terms.

 ### The bootstrapping process

-For security reasons, your messaging data (stored in the Server) shouldn’t be readable by other parts of a Prose Pod[^mount].
+For security reasons, your messaging data (stored in the Server) shouldn’t be readable by other parts of a Prose Pod.
 The Prose Pod API fetches data from the Server using an authenticated network interface.
 As a consequence, the Pod API and the Server need to share a secret to bootstrap the connection.
 Since it is effectively a XMPP account password, we refer to it as the “bootstrap Prose Pod API XMPP password” or “bootstrap password” for short.

 To make deployments easier, we defined a default bootstrap password, but rest assured that it doesn’t make your Prose Pod less secure.
 As stated in [Pod configuration reference > BootstrapConfig]: [The first thing the Prose Pod API does](https://github.com/prose-im/prose-pod-api/blob/c02f938161f134289a0c2e07f9ccc67dc97848a2/src/rest-api/src/features/startup_actions/mod.rs#L47) when starting up is changing this password to [a very strong random password](https://github.com/prose-im/prose-pod-api/blob/c02f938161f134289a0c2e07f9ccc67dc97848a2/src/service/src/features/xmpp/server_manager.rs#L116-L126), so you shouldn’t have a reason to change it (see [Provide a default bootstrap password · Issue #246 · prose-im/prose-pod-api](https://github.com/prose-im/prose-pod-api/issues/246)).